 - assign letters for a specific USB drive by putting an INI file on the drive

 - remove the drive letters of card readers until a card is inserted

 - show a balloon tip with the assigned drive letter(s)

 - define autorun events depending on many different criteria

-- activate a basic protection against 'BadUSB' devices; USBDLM can ask on arrival of a USB keyboard device if it shall be activated
+- activate a basic protection against 'BadUSB' devices; USBDLM can ask on arrival of a USB keyboard or network device if it shall be activated

 - many other things, see help file, available online as HTML version too

 USBDLM runs as service under Windows XP, Vista, Windows 7/8/10 and all their Server Editions.